jonkristian/alko/README.md

    - Enter the client ID and client secret you received from AL-KO
 5. Once the application credentials are set, enter your AL-KO username and password
 6. The integration will now set up your devices automatically

+## Troubleshooting
+If you're experiencing issues with the integration, you can use the device state notification service to get detailed information about your mower's current state.
+This will help with debugging and providing more information when reporting issues.

+To get the device state:
+1. Go to Developer Tools > Actions
+2. Search for "alko.show_device_state"
+3. Select your lawn mower entity
+4. Click "Call Service"

+This will send a notification to your Home Assistant instance with detailed information about your mower's current state.

 ## Contribute
 If you own a smart product from AL-KO and would like to contribute, please don't hesitate getting in touch.